liquidcarbon/puppy/README.md

 ### [LOL WHY](https://github.com/liquidcarbon/puppy/discussions/1)?

 ## Get started

+To start, you need only `curl`; pup and friends will handle the rest.

 1. Clone this repo to a folder to house all your future python needs
 > [!TIP]